Treating Multiple Tics: A Single Dad Nails It

 First, I went completely organic at the age of 16 or 17.
 I convinced my dad to only buy organic food because of what I discovered about conventional farming practices.
 As a senior in high school, I was what I like to call an “in public vegetarian” after watching multiple documentaries.
 I strongly believed that we should only be eating sustainably sourced animal products in order to avoid consuming corn-fed and grain-fed meat, as well as toxins such as GMO’s, pesticides, hormones, herbicides, etc.

 The yeast in my system was not only causing inflammation in my skin, but also in my brain.
-After seeing the naturopath, I decided to do an elimination diet: I went from regular milk, to organic skim milk, to organic whole milk, to raw goat’s milk.
+After seeing the naturopath, I decided to do an elimination diet: I went from regular milk to organic skim milk, to organic whole milk, to raw goat’s milk.
 Nothing improved!
-After two weeks of cutting out every single form of dairy (yogurt, milk, ice cream, cheese, whey protein), my skin completely cleared up and my brain fog lifted.
+After two weeks of cutting out every single form of dairy (yogurt, milk, ice cream, cheese, whey protein), my skin completely cleared up, and my brain fog lifted.
 It was crazy!

 I cut out eggs shortly after this (because I wanted to be vegan, not for any other health reason).
 I didn’t cut out gluten until about 1 year later.
 That turned out to be one of the best decisions I’ve ever made.
 I learned it had been disrupting my sleep, keeping excess weight on, and causing gastric upset.

 Now at 29, and as a sports nutritionist and corporate wellness coach, I’ve realized that simply sticking to one special diet isn’t the best way for me to go about things.
 I’ve learned that I need to support my body at a deep cellular level.
-I have to be on top of any nutritional deficiencies and pay attention to which foods cause reactions like gut issues, inflammation, anxiety, mood swings, and that nervous energy many of us with Tourette Syndrome know too well.
+I have to be on top of any nutritional deficiencies and pay attention to which foods cause reactions like gut issues, inflammation, anxiety, mood swings, and the nervous energy many of us with Tourette syndrome know too well.

 Do you take supplements?
 If so, how did you decide what to take?